dCache/dcache-book2/config-webadmin.md

     [httpdDomain]
           authenticated=true

-The most important value is `httpd.authz.admin-gid`, because it configures who is allowed to alter DCACHE behaviour, which certainly should not be everyone:
+The most important value is `httpd.authz.admin-gid`, because it configures who is allowed to alter dCache behaviour, which certainly should not be everyone:

     # # When a user has this GID he can become an admin for the webadmin interface #
     httpd.authz.admin-gid=0